Europe’s 10 must-see natural wonders

 Norway’s fjords make up some of the most spectacular scenery in the whole of Europe.
-From Oslo, take the Oslo-Bergen train to the mountain station in Myrdal, then switch to the Flåm Railway and head off on the spectacular train journey to Flåm station in the innermost corner of the Aurlandfjord.
+From Oslo, take the Oslo-Bergen train to the mountain station in Myrdal, then switch to the Flåm Railway and head off on the spectacular train journey to Flåm station in the innermost corner of the Aurlandsfjord.
 Lonely Planet has named this train journey as one of the Top Scenic Train Journeys of Europe.
 You can then take a boat cruise through the serene fjords from Flåm to Gudvangen.
-The Flåm Railway attraction is discounted for Eurail pass holders.
+The Flåm Railway attraction is discounted for Eurail Pass Holders.

 4. Bled, Slovenia

 Bled Gorge is located just 2.5 miles (4 km) from Bled, a city which is easily accessible by train from Slovenia’s capital, Ljubljana.
 Rappelling down the 50-to 100-meter walls is the best way to really see the crooks and crannies of the canyon.
 As adventurous as it sounds, rappelling is a very safe and popular activity.
 When it’s time to relax, check out Lake Bled and observe tiny Bled Island, the only natural island in the entire country.
 Find out about adventure activities in Bled and how to get there.

 Abisko, Sweden, is one of the best places in the world to see the extraordinary Northern Lights (aurora borealis).
 Head there between November and March to watch as nature sets the skies aglow with its spectacular light show.
 From Stockholm, take a night train to Boden and then to Abisko via Kiruna (17 hours in total).
 There are two stations in the area: Abisko Ostra and Abisko Turist station.